 What is a Holding Company (Parent Company)?

-The parent company or a holding company is a company with majority voting rights of other companies (subsidiaries) to control its management and the operations of that company.
-A wholly owned subsidiary would be the one wherein the parent company has 100% of the voting rights.
+A wholly-owned subsidiary would be the one wherein the parent company has 100% of the voting rights.
 A partially owned subsidiary company will be where the parent company has more than 50% of the voting rights.

 The Walt Disney Company (Holding Company) has more than 50 subsidiaries.
 A partial list of subsidiary companies is provided below

 You may check out the full list here

 The relationship between the Holding Company and Subsidiary Company?

 When the original company (holding company) wishes to expand its business, the directors and other stakeholders decide to open its next unit in order to further handle the expanded business for its smooth functioning.
 The next unit, the new firm is called a subsidiary or sister concern of the original company (holding company)